TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-accounts-general.md

 # Azure Media Services account creation and management

-Azure Media Services accounts can be created directly in the portal, using the Azure CLI (cloudshell or local), using the REST API one of the many client libraries.
+Azure Media Services accounts can be created directly in the portal, using the Azure CLI (cloud shell or local), using the REST API one of the many client libraries.

 ## Recommended steps to create or manage an Azure Media Services account with the CLI and connect to the API